thegreenwebfoundation/admin-portal/docs/how-we-check-for-green.md

 If we don't have a matching range for an IP address, we can perform a lookup to see which AS Network the IP address belongs to - if an entire AS network belongs to one organisation, and we have supporting evidence for the organisation using enough green energy, this saves duplicating the records that the AS network is managing themselves.

-As before, we support two cases - an organisation providing a digital service themselves, or an organistion using a green provider to provide a service.
+As before, we support two cases - an organisation providing a digital service themselves, or an organisation using a green provider to provide a service.

 #### Linking directly to a provider by ASN